FedericoRinaudi/wf-eval/README.md

 #### Network Traffic Analysis

 **Packet Capture Strategy**: Simultaneous with browser measurements, the system captures all network traffic using tcpdump with a specific filter for QUIC traffic (`udp and port 443`).
-This serves multiple purposes:

-1. **Verification**: Confirms that packet dropping is working as intended
-2. **Traffic Characterization**: Analyzes how different websites use QUIC protocol
-3. **Inter-arrival Time Analysis**: Studies packet timing patterns under different loss conditions

-**Key Metrics Extracted**:
+This captures both performance impacts and traffic pattern changes for obfuscation effectiveness analysis.

+**Metrics for Performance Evaluation**:
+- **Flow Duration**: How long the QUIC connection remains active under packet loss conditions

+**Metrics for Traffic Obfuscation Analysis**:
-- **Traffic Volume**: Total bytes and packet counts in both directions (upload/download)
+- **Traffic Volume**: Total bytes and packet counts in both directions (reveals how packet dropping alters traffic fingerprinting features)
-- **Flow Duration**: How long the QUIC connection remains active
-- **Packet Timing**: Inter-arrival times reveal protocol behavior under stress
+- **Packet Timing**: Inter-arrival times show how the defense modifies temporal traffic patterns that could be used for website identification

 ### Statistical Methodology